-This was a follow-on case study where we used product data to drive configuration management.
+This was a follow-on case study with Schneider Electric where we used product data to drive configuration management.
 Configuring industrial electrical devices is complex, and dangerous.
 When you are dealing with thousands of volts of electricity, getting it wrong results in buildings burning down, equipment being ruined, and people dying.

 The previous approach was to wait until a new line of products was to be rolled out in a particular country.
 At that point, a group of skilled engineers would review the specifications and adjust the rules that determined compatibility.